artemiusgreat/Canvas-Desktop/README.md

 }
 ```

-* **Area** is a viewport, an actual chart, each viewport can show several chart types, e.g. a mix of candles and lines.
+* **Area** is a viewport, an actual chart, each viewport can show several types of series, e.g. a mix of candles and lines.
 * **Series** is a single chart type to be displayed in the viewport, e.g. lines.
 * **Model** is a data point of `dynamic` type, can accept different type of inputs, e.g. double or OHLC box.